Uterine fibroid management

 • Some therapies can preserve fertility

-Each treatment method has its advantages and should be selected based on the patient's needs for the most suitable approach.
+Each treatment method has its advantages, and the most suitable option should be selected based on patient needs.

 Risks and Side Effects